 Maidenwell Astronomical Observatory is a public stargazing attraction.
-The observatory is located 28 kilometres south of Nanango and east of the Bunya Mountains in the rural township of Maidenwell - the most popular astronomy and stargazing centre in Queensland.
+The observatory is located 28 kilometres south of Nanango and 28 kilometres east of the Bunya Mountains, in the rural township of Maidenwell - the most popular astronomy and stargazing centre in Queensland.

-During your night visit, you get an intensive guided tour of the night skies with the astronomer and his registered green laser pointer.
-Not not will you get some interesting facts about what you are looking at, you even get to see your Zodiac constellation if it's visible.
+During your night visit, you get an intensive guided tour of the night skies with the astronomer and his registered green laser pointer, as he points out various constellations, stars and planets.

-During the day, you can sit in comfort in their 77 seat air conditioned Star Theatre, and watch various astro-related videos and the Sun live! on big screen.
-This is where you will the Sun's real firey surface!
+During the day, you can sit in comfort in their 77 seat air conditioned Star Theatre and see the sun projected onto a big screen.
+This is where you see the real surface of the Sun.
+It's awesome!

 The observatory is owned and operated by professional astronomer and photographer, James Barclay.Visit Website